 What Is Video Loss?

 Before diagnosing the problem, you need to know the basics of video loss.
 These issues can come in all different shapes and forms.
 For example, a CCTV system could lose video in one or all cameras.
 Some cameras can go black at night, have loose connections, or show a blank screen.
 Sometimes, the camera will flicker on and off while showing lines on the screen.
+You might even see a video loss message on the television or video screen.
 Those examples are all signs of video loss in a security camera.

 Common Problems with Security Cameras (and How To Troubleshoot Video Loss)

-Generally, video loss of a security camera will come down to a few factors, such as wiring problems, IP address conflict, inefficient camera software, hardware failures, unstable network, or insufficient power.
+Generally, video loss of a security camera will come down to a few factors, such as wiring problems, IP address conflict, inefficient camera software, hardware failures, unstable networks, or insufficient power.

 Insufficient Power Supply